rzymek/meteor-typescript-libs/README.md

 # Meteor TypeScript libraries

-This project is a placeholder for typescript definition files related to Meteor.
+This project is a placeholder for TypeScript definition files related to Meteor.
 It includes **meteor.d.ts** plus many others.

 ## Why use TypeScript?